pbakanas/marketdata-cloud-demo/README.md

 ![alt text](https://github.com/pbakanas/marketdata-cloud-demo/blob/master/demo_topology.png)

-Huge thanks to [Chris Matta](https://github.com/cjmatta) who put together a lot of the components for this demo including the SSE connector and the orders schema.
+Credit to [Chris Matta](https://github.com/cjmatta) who put together a lot of the components for this demo including the SSE connector, connector scripts and the orders schema.

 _NOTE:  This demo uses [iexcloud.io](https://iexcloud.io/) to get the marketdata.
 You will have to create your own IEX token to interact with datasets._